yexuansong/saasi_manuscript/README.md

 The third argument is the maximum number of tips in the present day.
 The forth argument is the folder's name

+## Methods used

+ace
+simmap
+pastml
+treetime
+saasi with default parameters
+saasi with estimated parameters